 A smart thermostat can help lower your energy costs by 15 per cent.

 If you're looking to upgrade appliances around the house, it's important to look for energy-efficient models.
 There are also a variety of smart, WiFi-enabled appliances on the market that can help you manage your energy use around your schedule.

 As with other products, smart appliances get their ENERGY STAR®-certification if they meet energy efficiency requirements.
 Like a smart thermostat, smart appliances can be programmed to match your lifestyle.
-If you want to do laundry or run your dishwasher during off-peak energy hours, you can schedule your smart appliances to run when benefits you, whether that's when you're out of the house or during the night.
+You can schedule your smart appliances to run when benefits you, whether that's when you're out of the house or during the night.